 Debt Validation to Help With Medical Bills For Low-Income Applicants

 Debt validation forces each of your debt collectors to prove that they are legally authorized to collect on the debt and that you owe what they claim you owe.
 Collection agencies must produce complete and accurate records to prove a debt is valid after receiving a debt validation dispute package, which often they don’t have.

-Consider the fact that banks will sell delinquent medical bills for pennies on the dollar.
-At that price, do you think they put much care into transferring the debt, and it’s related documentation to the collection agency?
+Consider that banks will sell delinquent medical bills for pennies on the dollar.
+At that price, do you think they put much care into transferring the debt and its related documentation to the collection agency?
 No, they don’t!

 Banks will email a spreadsheet of hundreds of debtors’ names to whatever collection agency bids the highest, selling this data as “leads.”
 Once your account is sold to a collection agency, the original creditor is done with it.

 What happens when I fall behind on medical bill payments?